Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 Clusters in Pythia-14M

 We begin with 10 random clusters from Pythia-14M.
-Our purpose is to establish a baseline of the kinds of structures known to exist in smaller models (Gordon et al. 2026).
+Our purpose is to establish a baseline of the kinds of structures known to exist in smaller models.
 This will allow us to later contrast the nature of patterns found in Pythia-14M and Pythia-1.4B.

 Clusters in Pythia-1.4B

-From the “Physics/Math”, “Materials/Engineering” and “Biomedical” regions.
-The first six clusters appear in the header at the top of this post.
+The “Physics/Math”, “Materials/Engineering” and “Biomedical” regions.
+The first six clusters shown below also appear in the header at the top of this post.
 The cluster C11414 contains tokens (e.g. real, complex and integer) which are adjectives describing numbers.
 Unlike many of the clusters shown for Pythia-14M, there is no clear pattern to the position of these tokens or the tokens that precede or follow them.
 Our description “Kinds of Numbers” may not capture the internal algorithm that is responsible for these tokens having similar susceptibility vectors, but it does capture the background knowledge a human requires to understand the pattern.
-In this sense, the cluster is “more abstract” than a cluster that simply captures the second newline in a double newline (Pythia-14M C13434).
+In this sense, the cluster is “more abstract” than a cluster that simply captures the second newline in a double newline (e.g. Pythia-14M C13434).

-From the “Pronouns/Informal”, “Narrative Verbs”, “People/Names” and “Culture/Everyday” regions.
+The “Pronouns/Informal”, “Narrative Verbs”, “People/Names” and “Culture/Everyday” regions.
 The first three clusters appear in the header at the top of this post.
-In the cluster “Administrative levels” (C7743) the token is relatively predictable if you know the next token (e.g. court, department, highway).
-However, susceptibilities measure the influence on the loss of predicting given its context , without knowing (since this is the modelling task we have given the transformer).
-The shared relationship between and in these examples is more subtle when one takes this into account.
+In the cluster “Administrative levels” (C7743) the token yy is relatively predictable if you know the next token zz (e.g. court, department, highway).
+However, susceptibilities measure the influence on the loss of predicting yy given its context xx, without knowing zz (since this is the modelling task we have given the transformer).
+The shared relationship between yy and xx in these examples is more subtle when one takes this into account.

 Random Clusters in Pythia-1.4B

-Note: clusters in this section are taken from the clustering of the 4.25M ground truth susceptibilities.
+Note: clusters in this section are taken from the clustering of the 4.25M ground truth susceptibilities for Pythia-1.4B.
 In the larger dataset of 46M upsampled susceptibilities many of these clusters are absorbed into a smaller number of larger clusters.

-Our first example is the Game-Image-Play meta-cluster.
+Our first example is the Game-Image-Play neighborhood for Pythia-1.4B.
 This group of clusters appears to be unified by the theme of media that get produced, transmitted and consumed.
-Moving clockwise from the top of the meta-cluster we encounter album, artist and video and, at the bottom right, print, transmit and play.
+Moving clockwise from the top of the neighborhood we encounter album, artist and video and, at the bottom right, print, transmit and play.

-Our second example is the Roles meta-cluster.
-This is a neighborhood of clusters containing tokens like server and client, troops and officers, network, company, council and group.
+Our second example is the Roles neighborhood for Pythia-1.4B.
+This is a set of clusters containing tokens like server and client, troops and officers, network, company, council and group.
 The unifying theme is people (and things) defined by their role within an organized structure: legal parties (plaintiff, appellant, defendant), military ranks (lieutenant, commander), political positions, technical roles, and institutional titles.
-What makes this meta-cluster interesting is that it crosses domain boundaries: the same abstract pattern of “entity defined by its function within a collective” appears in legal filings, military documents, corporate governance, and software architecture.
-The model has identified the general concept of a role.
+What makes this neighborhood interesting is that it crosses domain boundaries: the same abstract pattern of “entity defined by its function within a collective” appears in legal filings, military documents, corporate governance, and software architecture.

 A potential concern with any new interpretability method is that it simply produces different outputs for different models, without that difference reflecting something real about how the models differ.
 One way to check this is to follow specific tokens across scales and see whether they get organized in ways that match what we expect from a more capable model: organization by grammatical and semantic relationships rather than by which characters happen to surround them.